jmartinesdev/car_clean/README.md

 - Clients: This model stores client details such as name, surname, email, and phone.
 - Cars: This model keeps a record of cars associated with a client.
 It has fields for car name, registration, year, and a foreign key linking to the client.

+# Future Improvements:
+- Add delete functionality for clients and cars.
+- Incorporate user authentication for better security.
+- To get started with this project, ensure you have Django set up, and then migrate the database models.
+Once done, you can run the server and navigate to the clients.html page to begin adding clients.